As an Amazon Associate I earn from qualifying purchases.

 Harvesting fennel seeds is easy, whether the plants are in your garden or you are harvesting wild fennel seeds.

-It’s fennel seed time here in NorCal.
-We have wild fennel everywhere here, and now is the time — before the first real rains — to gather the seeds, which have dried nicely.
-Foraging for fennel seeds isn’t rocket science, but there are a few tips I can offer to make it more productive.
+Late summer and autumn is the time for harvesting fennel seeds.
+Here in California, we have wild fennel everywhere here, and the time to gather is before the first real rains — they will have dried nicely.
+Gathering fennel seeds isn’t rocket science, but there are a few tips I can offer to make it more productive.

 First, know that wild fennel and garden fennel are one and the same plant, Foeniculum vulgare.
 It’s a European immigrant, believed to have been brought here by Italians.
 Many states have branded this lovely, anise-scented plant a noxious weed; one of my friends, a biologist named Charlie, was once employed to kill any fennel he saw on Catalina Island.
 Suffice to say it’s OK to pick as much of this plant as you want.

 Wild (really feral) fennel differs from garden fennel in that it rarely sets a bulb and has smaller seeds than the domesticated variety.
 Both are perennials down to Zone 6 (winter lows down to -10°F) and possibly down into Zone 5, where winter temps drop all the way to -20°F. Tough plants.
 Fennel is herbaceous, meaning it “dies” every year and regrows in spring; it’s actually not dead, the root is just fine.

 According to the USDA, wild fennel grows all over America, except for the Intermountain West, Oklahoma (oddly), Vermont and New Hampshire, Indiana, Arkansas and Mississippi.
 It also supposedly grows in British Columbia, Ontario and Quebec, although I’ve never seen it there.
 Honestly, however, I’ve never seen wild fennel anywhere other than California and the Pacific Northwest.